comboy/bitcoin-elixir/README.md

       connect: [{127.0.0.1}]
     ]

-## Licence
+## License

-See the LICENCE file in the project root.
+See the LICENSE file in the project root.

 ## Contributing